Action for Insects

 Say no to neonics

-The decision to allow emergency use of neonicotinoid thiamethoxam goes against all commitments this Government has made to help nature - including an explicit pledge to keep pesticide restrictions after Brexit.
+The decision to allow emergency use of neonicotinoid thiamethoxam goes against all commitments the Government has made to help nature.
 It will have far-reaching consequences our already plummeting insect population.

 What's happening to our insects?